bao-project/bao-docs/source/development/misra.rst

         - if a rule is misapplied, all deviations as well as records or permits concerning the rule can be removed.

-    * be approved by all the repository's MISRA managers, which must reconfigure the tools accordingly.
+    * be approved by all the repository's :ref:`MISRA managers<misra_manager>`,
+      which must reconfigure the tools accordingly.

 As described in :ref:`Repository MISRA Artefacts`, each repository must provide a GEP in a CSV format, for which a baseline is provided in the :ref:`CI